-Today I added 1 tablespoon of grated ginger just to aid digestion and because I love the flavor.
+You can also add 1 tablespoon of grated ginger just to aid digestion (or because you love the flavor).

 My friend is a registered nurse, and she was telling me about the importance of cooking this all at the right temperature.
 Some of it just did not even enter my awareness which is why I decided to share the article beef bone broth tips for migraineurs.
 We need to know this stuff.

 So the secret temperature you must reach is 175°F which is 80°C... this is the safe temperature.
 Cooking between 85-95°C will not denature the protein.
 So between 175-200°F.

 So the safe temperature is 175°F or 80°C.

 You need to watch the upper limit that breaks up collagen.
 If it boils too hard it will lose its ability to gel.
 The gel is really important.
 The liquid should form a gel after it cools down which is terribly important for collagen and protein - good building blocks for the body.

 This is one of the more important beef bone broth tips for migraineurs I believe.
 Who would know this except a medical professional.
 Thank God for my friends.